ibexa/documentation-user/docs/search/search_for_content.md

 ![Basic Search](img/basic_search.png)

-Everywhere in the Back Office, completion suggestions are proposed while you type in the search box.
+Everywhere in the back office, completion suggestions are proposed while you type in the search box.
 In addition to clicking in the search box, you can also move focus to it by using the keyboard shortcut `Ctrl+/` on Windows/Linux, or `Cmd+/` on macOS.

 - If a suggestion is what you're looking for, to use it, click on it in the suggestion drop-down, or use `down` and `up` keys to highlight it, and then press the `Enter` key.